freelance-tech-writer/tech-writers-style-guide/README.md

 Code _commenting_, however, can be fairly standard.
 Follow these rules.

 <a name="code--comments--capitalize"></a><a name="3.1"></a>
-- [3.1](#code--comments--capitalize) **Capitalize consistently**: Capitalize traditionally, with the first letter of a comment always being capitalized (unless it’s a special variable or keyword, of course).
+- [3.1](#code--comments--capitalize) **Capitalize consistently**: Capitalize traditionally, with the first letter of a comment always being capitalized (unless it's a special variable or keyword, of course).

 	```
 // This is a good comment